dmazin/dmazin.github.io/_posts/2022-02-04-crash-course-black-box-monitoring.md

 We outlined what an individual client cares about, but we are the operators of Ping, so we want to monitor the aggregate experience of all clients at once.

 ### The first metric: load
-First, I want to introduce one more thing to monitor that only becomes relevant when talking about multiple clients: load. /How many/ clients are using Ping?
+First, I want to introduce one more thing to monitor that only becomes relevant when talking about multiple clients: load. *How many* clients are using Ping?
 For an HTTP service like Ping, this almost always means requests per second averaged over some time period.

-I mentioned earlier that you won’t alert on /everything/.
+I mentioned earlier that you won’t alert on *everything*.
 Load is such a thing.
 Instead, it’s one of the things you will check on when investigating an issue.
 In fact, it is almost always the very first thing you check.
 “There’s an issue!” -> “Is the service under abnormally high load?”
 Here’s an example of how you might discuss/think about load: usually, you’ll be investigating some time period, and you may say, “the average load over the past 5 min is so and so, which is above the historical average,”, Or you may say, “the load is actually really low”.

 ### The second metric: availability
 When discussing the experience of an individual client, we asked: did Ping respond to your request?
 This is availability.
 For most intents and purposes, you can think of availability as “what % of time was the service reachable?”
 In practice, you would measure this by periodically sending requests to your service.
 Note that we are talking about client monitoring, so the requests should originate outside your system.